Due to unforeseen circumstances, publication orders cannot be taken or processed at this time. Publication ordering buttons and links will not work.

 - passing stools three or more times a day

 - feeling an urgent need to have a bowel movement

 Symptoms of constipation are

-- passing three or fewer stools in a week
+- passing fewer than three stools in a week

 - having hard, dry stools

 - straining to have a bowel movement